ftrias/pyembedc/README.md

 This module has been tested on:

-* Windows Vista with Cygwin Python 2.5 and GCC (mixed results, see Notes)
+* Windows 7 with Cygwin Python 2.5 and GCC (mixed results, see Notes)
-* Windows Vista with official Python 2.5 and 2.6 and MinGW
+* Windows 7 with official Python 2.5 and 2.6 and MinGW
 * Ubuntu (Debian Linux 2.6 kernel), Python 2.5, 2.6 and 3.1 and gcc 4.4.1
+* MacOS (High Sierra 10.13), Python 3.5.5, Xcode 9 with command line tools

 ## TODO